 Resources for Citizenism: Re-Claim the Role of the Citizen

-The resource section provides documents, courses, books, articles, and other material to inform our Re-Imagening Project.
-We devide the section into the following categories:
+The resource section provides documents, courses, books, articles, and other material to inform our Re-Imagining Project.
+We divide the section into the following categories:

 4. US Constitution

-5. Challenges and Oppurtunity in the 21st century
+5. Challenges and opportunity in the 21st century

 1. Human Nature: Psychology, History, Philosophy